 Deepak Srivastava, M.D. has served as a member of our board of directors since October 2016.
 Dr. Srivastava has been a consultant for our company since September 2016 and Chairman of our Scientific Advisory Board since October 2016.
-Dr. Srivastava has been President of the Gladstone Institutes since January 2018.
+Dr. Srivastava has been President of Gladstone Institutes since January 2018.
 He is currently the Younger Family Professor and a senior investigator at the Gladstone Institute of Cardiovascular Disease and director of the Roddenberry Stem Cell Center.
 Since 2005, Dr. Srivastava has been a professor in the Departments of Pediatrics and Biochemistry and Biophysics at UC San Francisco, and he is the Wilma and Adeline Pirag Distinguished Professor in pediatric developmental cardiology.
 He is the immediate past-president of the International Society for Stem Cell Research.
 Dr. Srivastava is a member of the American Academy of Arts and Sciences and the National Academy of Medicine.
 He received a B.S. from Rice University and an M.D. from the University of Texas.
 He trained in pediatrics at the University of California, San Francisco, and in pediatric cardiology at Harvard Medical School.

-We believe Dr. Srivastava is qualified to serve on our board because of his scientific and educational background and his extensive expertise in the cardiovascular field.
+We believe Dr. Srivastava is qualified to serve on our board because of his scientific and educational background and his extensive expertise in the cardiovascular field and as a co-Founder of the company with specific expertise in the science of using direct in vivo reprogramming approach to cellular regeneration.

 Catherine Stehman-Breen, M.D. has served as a member of our board of directors since June 2020.
 Beginning in December 2020, Dr. Stehman-Breen has served as the Chief Executive Officer and a member of the board of directors of Chroma Medicine, a private biotechnology company.
 From July 2019 to December 2020, Dr. Stehman-Breen served as Chief Development Officer of Obsidian Therapeutics, a private biotechnology company.
 Since March 2018, she has served as an entrepreneur-in-residence at Atlas Ventures, a venture capital firm.
 Dr. Stehman-Brown serves as a director of Generation Bio, a public biotechnology company.
 Dr. Stehman-Breen also serves a member of the board of directors of Dyne Therapeutics, a public biotechnology company.
 She also previously served as Dyne's Chief Medical Officer from March 2018 to July 2019.
 From April 2018 to July 2019, Dr. Stehman-Breen served as Chief Medical Officer Disarm Therapeutics, a private biotechnology company.
-From March 2017 to December 2017, she served as Chief Medical Officer of Sarepta Therapeutics, a public biopharmaceutical company.
+From March 2017 to December 2017, she served as Chief Medical Officer of Sarepta Therapeutics, a public biotechnology company.
 Before that, she served as Vice President, Clinical Development and Regulatory Affairs at Regeneron Pharmaceuticals, a public biotechnology company, from January 2015 to March 2017.
 From 2003 to 2015, she held senior leadership roles at Amgen including Vice President, Global Development, leading the neuroscience, nephrology and bone therapeutic areas.
 Dr. Stehman-Breen earned a B.A. in biology and psychology from Colby College, an M.S. in epidemiology from the University of Washington, where she also completed her residency and fellowship training, and an M.D. from the University of Chicago in 1990.
 Dr. Stehman-Breen spent six years as a faculty member in the Division of Nephrology at the University of Washington.

-We believe Dr. Stehman-Breen is qualified to serve on our board based on her medical expertise, her expertise as an executive in the biotechnology industry and her experience as a public company board member, including within the biotechnology industry.
+We believe Dr. Stehman-Breen is qualified to serve on our board based on her medical expertise, her experience with clinical development and regulatory affairs in many therapeutics areas, her expertise as an executive in the biotechnology industry and her experience as a public company board member, including within the biotechnology industry.